ebtc-protocol/ebtc/README.md

 ### Corrected Stake Solution

-We use a corrected stake to account for this discrepancy, and ensure that newer CDPs earn the same liquidation rewards per unit of total collateral, as do older CDPs with pending rewards.
+We use a corrected stake to account for this discrepancy, and ensure that newer CDPs earn the same liquidation rewards per unit of total collateral, as do older CDPs with pending changes.
 Thus the corrected stake ensures the sorted list remains ordered by ICR, as liquidation events occur over time.

 When a CDP is opened, its stake is calculated based on its collateral, and snapshots of the entire system collateral and debt which were taken immediately after the last liquidation.